 Cohabitant is the legal term used for couples who are not married, but live together.
-Interestingly, cohabitants cannot register their relationship like same-sex couples can (as outlined on our civil partnership page).
-Instead, the legislation provides a redress scheme for cohabitants when their relationship ends, through death or separation.
+The legislation provides a redress scheme for cohabitants when their relationship ends, through death or separation.

 The legislation allows unmarried cohabitants to apply to court for maintenance, pension adjustment orders, property adjustment orders or a share in the estate (assets) of a cohabitant who has died.

 In order to qualify as a cohabitant the following criteria apply:

 1. Cohabitants can be an opposite or same sex couple who are:

 - Living together in an intimate and committed relationship.
 The couple must be living together for five years.
 This is reduced to two years if they have children together;